 MCC (Méthode Cap Classique): The local version of Champagne.

-Tasting these three varietals will help you understand the the unique taste of South Africa wine.
+Tasting these three varietals will help you understand the unique taste of South Africa wine.
 You’ll also come to learn how to the local terroir impacts the overall structure and character of the wines.

 Many wine farms have excellent restaurants